yahoo/elide-doc/pages/guide/02-data-model.md

 Data models can be validated using [bean validation](http://beanvalidation.org/1.0/spec/).
 This requires *JSR303* data model annotations and wiring in a bean validator in the `DataStore`.

+## Type Coercion

+Type coercion between the API and underlying data model has common support across JSON-API and GraphQL and is covered [here](https://elide.io/pages/guide/09-clientapis.html#type-coercion).

 ## Philosophy